 On your balance sheet, your hygienist should account for one quarter to one third of your overall production, and should bring in at minimum three times their gross production.
 That, of course, doesn’t include the added revenue you’ll get from performing more advanced procedures because the dental hygienist you’ve hired has freed up more of your time.

 If you’re ready to take the leap and hire a hygienist to help you better sustain or grow your dental practice, there are a few things to think about first.

 Obviously a less-experienced hygienist will be cheaper, but will probably also generate less revenue.
 So look at experience like an investment: you’ll have to spend money to make money.
 More importantly than that, look for people who are social, and do things like make eye contact and give thorough answers in interviews.
 The hygienist will have contact with upwards of 98% of your patients, and many will spend infinitely more time with him or her than with you.

 You patients need to like your hygienist more than they like you, because that is who they spend most of their time with.
 That relationship is key to your success, and while you want to hire someone who knows what they’re doing, more so you need someone who is good with people and offers great customer service.
 When screening candidates for your dental practice, it is more important to ask questions about how they interact with people than their technical knowhow.
 Skills can always be taught.
 Personality cannot.

 Hiring a hygienist is a big step in growing your dental office.
-But if you want to expand, and make the most of the skills you’ve learned, you need help.
+But if you want to expand, and make the most of the skills you’ve learned, you need help, which is exactly what hiring a dental hygienist will provide.
 It’s a considerable financial commitment, and maybe not one you’re in a financial position to make just yet.
 But hiring a hygienist is a sound business objective, and an investment that will be a great benefit to your practice and your patients in the long run.